4th Year Medical Student Electives in Dermatology

-Elective Director: Amit Garg, MD
+Elective Director: Amy Y-Y Chen, MD

-In general, the workday starts at 830AM, though there are important teaching conferences that may occur at an earlier time on some days.
+In general, the workday starts at 8:45AM, though there are important teaching conferences that may occur at an earlier time on some days.
 Clinics and/or Consultations generally end by 5:30PM.
-Didactic sessions typically take place on Wednesday mornings beginning at 800am.
-In addition, there may be occasional didactic sessions on a Monday after clinics and on a Thursday morning before clinic.
-Our monthly Grand Rounds takes place on the first Wednesday morning of the month at the DOB, 9th floor clinic.
-You are expected to attend all teaching conferences occurring on days when you are here.
+Didactic sessions typically take place on Wednesday mornings beginning at 8:00AM.
+In addition, there may be occasional didactic sessions on Mondays after clinics and on Thursday mornings before clinic.
+Our monthly Grand Rounds takes place on a Wednesday morning of each month at the Shapiro Ambulatory Care Center, 8th floor clinic.
+Unless otherwise specified, you are expected to attend all teaching conferences occurring on days when you are here.